mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 ## Problem description

-The proposed problem requires to compare the performance of different implementations of the path-planning algorithm A*.
+The proposed problem requires to compare the performance of different parallel implementations of the path-planning algorithm A*.

-We chose to develop a sequential version to use for reference and 2 parallel versions.
-One based on shared memory and the other one on message passing.

 The main problems of the parallel versions compared to the sequential ones are the exploration of already explored nodes and the termination condition.